-Route des Grandes Alpes is a legendary mountain road running from the mountains to the sea, across the French Alps.
-This fabulous route takes you from lake Leman to the Mediterranean climbing 16 passes that are among the highest in the Alps.
+Route des Grandes Alpes is the name of a legendary trip from the mountains to the sea, across the French Alps.
+This fabulous route takes you from lake Leman to the Mediterranean, climbing 16 passes that are among the highest in the Alps.

 List of the mountain passes:

 How long does it take to drive the Route des Grandes Alpes?

 Plan a couple of days by car to complete the stunning route from the mountains to the sea.
 This is a remarkable tourist itinerary plunging into the heart of grandiose landscapes through an exceptional natural and cultural environment.
 This legendary route across the Alps provides an excellent way of meeting locals, nature and having a look at the high peaks, along Alpine villages and historic monuments.
 Make sure you leave enough time to make plenty of stops along the way.
 It is the most renowned tourist route of the French Alps, winding its way over mountain passes and secluded valleys all the way.